silv3rr/glftpd-webui/README.md

 Options 'docker' or 'local' mode, auth and custom html title can be changed in `config.php`.

-In docker mode the gl container must be named 'glftpd' (if it's not, edit `config.php`)
+In docker mode the gl container must be named 'glftpd' (if it's not, edit `config.php` to change)

 In local mode, the quickest way to access '/glftpd' dir is to bind mount it in the ui container.
 By default localhost is used to connect to gl/bot/spy/gotty.